ubports/system-image/ini-manpage.rst

 THE HOOKS SECTION
 =================

-This section provides minimal capability to customize the upgrader operation by selecting different upgrade path winner scoring algorithms and different reboot commands.
+The section that starts with ``[hooks]`` provides minimal capability to customize the upgrader operation by selecting different upgrade path winner scoring algorithms and different reboot commands.
 This section contains the following variables:

+device
+    The Python import path to the class implementing the device query command.

 scorer
     The Python import path to the class implementing the upgrade scoring